 The District prohibits planting or removal of any landscaping in the greenbelt areas.

-Can I ride my golf cart in the parks or greenbelt areas?
+Can I ride my motorized vehicle (Golf Cart, Motorcycle, ATV, etc.) in the parks, trails, or greenbelt areas?

 Who do I contact about trash or debris in the greenbelt?